Gratuity Calculator

 Visit our full FAQ page or get in touch with Frederic, Co-Founder of PayrollRabbit.

-- Employees who have completed at least 5 years of continuous service with the same employer are eligible for gratuity.
-This applies to both organizations covered and not covered under the Payment of Gratuity Act, 1972.
+- Employees who have worked continuously for at least 5 years with the same employer are eligible for gratuity.

-- Gratuity is calculated using the formula: (Last drawn salary × 15 × years of service) ÷ 26.
+- Gratuity is calculated using the following formula: '(Last drawn salary × 15 × years of service) ÷ 26'.
 Last drawn salary includes basic salary plus dearness allowance.
-For employees covered under the Act, the maximum amount is capped at ₹20 lakhs.
+The maximum amount is capped at ₹20 lakhs for employees covered under the Act.

 What is gratuity?